Bill O’Reilly Responds To Bombshell ‘New York Times’ Sexual Harassment Report

-Fox News anchor Bill O’Reilly issued a statement today on his website about a New York Times report that either or his employer supposedly paid out $13 million to settle sexual harassment complaints from multiple women.
+Fox News anchor Bill O’Reilly issued a statement today on his website about a New York Times report that either he or his employer supposedly paid out approximately $13 million to settle sexual harassment complaints from multiple women.

 O’Reilly denies that the claims were meritorious, the Fox News parent company indicated, however.

 The powerhouse O’Reilly Factor which airs on FNC at 8 p.m.
-Eastern time, Monday through Friday, is the longtime top-rated show on the cable network, generating about $450 million in advertising revenue in the past three years.
+Eastern time, Monday through Friday, is the longtime top-rated show on the very successful cable network, generating about $450 million in advertising revenue in the past three years.

 In a lengthy expose, the Times outlined the allegations against O’Reilly, which it claims it obtained from 60-plus interviews with persons in the Fox News orbit, most of whom spoke anonymously.